wikimedia/design-codex/packages/codex-docs/docs/contributing/contributing-code.md

 stylesheets are only useful in very limited circumstances, and Codex does not provide one.

 #### Flipping of direction-specific styles
 Styles in Codex are written for left-to-right (LTR) environments.
-Codex uses a combination of [postcss-rtlcss](https://github.com/elchininet/postcss-rtlcss) and custom Vite and PostCSS plugins to generate flipped versions of these styles for right-to-left (RTL) environments.
+Codex uses [RTLCSS](https://rtlcss.com/) to generate flipped versions of these styles for right-to-left (RTL) environments.
 For example, a rule like `.foo { padding-left: 4px; }` will be changed to `.foo { padding-right: 4px; }` in RTL.
-In the build, the LTR styles are placed in `codex.style.css` and the RTL styles in `codex.style-rtl.css`.
+In the build, the LTR styles are placed in `codex.style.css` and the RTL styles in`codex.style-rtl.css`.

 In most cases, this automatic transformation should produce the correct result, but you should always test style changes in both LTR and RTL.
 Both the sandbox (`npm run dev`) and the component